-Order of Protection and Child Visitation and Custody Arizona
+Order of Protection and Child Visitation in Arizona

 In the Courtney case, the protective order was issued by the Municipal Court, not the Superior Court.
 The Court of Appeals ruled that this fact did not prevent the Superior Court from acting on the parenting time request or child custody issues because Arizona law permits Superior Courts to modify protective orders dealing with child custody issues.

-Call our experienced Scottsdale and Phoenix Arizona order of protection and visitation attorneys at Hildebrand Law, PC at (480)305-8300 if you have questions about order of protection and visitation in Arizona.
+Call our experienced Scottsdale and Phoenix Arizona order of protection and child custody attorneys at Hildebrand Law, PC at (480)305-8300 if you have questions about the order of protection and visitation in Arizona.